Client-Server Integration Guide for JavaScript

 You need to consider how you pass the returned advertising token to SSPs.
 With some other approaches to client-side EUID implementation, such as using Prebid.js

-(see EUID Integration Overview for Prebid.js) or Google Ad Manager Secure Signals (see Google Ad Manager Secure Signals Integration Guide), the implementation includes functions that manage passing the returned advertising token.
+(see EUID Integration Overview for Prebid) or Google Ad Manager Secure Signals (see Google Ad Manager Secure Signals Integration Guide), the implementation includes functions that manage passing the returned advertising token.
 If you're using the SDK for JavaScript you'll need to manage this yourself.

 Instead of calling __euid.getAdvertisingToken()